RIKEN-RCCS/lens3/v1/doc/design.md

 ### Lens3-Api Processes

-Lens3-Api is not designed as load-balanced.
-Lens3-Api may consist of some processes started by Gunicorn, but they are not distributed.
+Lens3-Api is not designed to work in distributed for load-balancing.

 ### Lens3-Mux Processes

-There exists multiple Lens3-Mux processes for a single Lens3-Mux service, as it is started by Gunicorn.
+There exist multiple Lens3-Mux processes for a single Lens3-Mux service, as it is started by Gunicorn.
 Some book-keeping periodical operations (running in background threads) are performed more frequently than expected.